trackmania-rl/tmrl/CONTRIBUTING.md

 - (c) One PR that only implements support for algorithm 2, based on PR (b).

 ### :two: Keep each PR line count minimal:
 Roughly speaking, a PR should change less that 10 lines if fixing a small concern and less than 250 lines if introducing a major feature.
-Of course this may vary depending on what the PR is implementing, but in most cases a PR of more than 250 lines should probably be broken into several smaller PRs by following guideline :one: .
+Of course this may vary depending on what the PR is implementing, but in most cases a PR of more than 250 lines should probably be broken into several smaller PRs by following guideline (1).

 ### :three: No AI-generated code:
 We insist that **we do manually and thoroughly review each single line of code** that your submit in your PRs.